 African Studies Initiative (ASI), an African Studies NRC

-Director: Professor Shaden Tagledin (cultural studies and comparative literature)
+Director: Professor Shaden Tagledin (cultural studies & comparative literature)

 Center for Austrian Studies (CAS)

 Director: Professor Howard Louthan (history)

 The Center for Austrian Studies serves to promote new scholarship about Austria and Central Europe across disciplines in the humanities, the social sciences, the fine arts, and international business management.
 It connects scholars, students, and an international community to resources in Austria, Central Europe, the EU, and Minnesota.
 The Center reaches out to students, scholars, and the community, bringing an awareness of Austria and the new Europe and its relevance to American life and it enriches the teaching mission of the University and the College of Liberal Arts by connecting its research and outreach programs with classroom opportunities for students.

 CEMH is a premier research, teaching, and resource center for studying the early modern world.
 The Center emphasizes a global and comparative approach and supports historical work drawing from a variety of disciplines, methodologies, and perspectives.
 CEMH collaborates with other centers and departments on interdisciplinary activities and graduate seminars and seeks to create scholarly connections between the University of Minnesota and other institutions.

 Director: Professor James A. Parente, Jr. (German, Nordic, Slavic & Dutch)